guomugong/guomugong.github.io/_pages/includes/teaching.md

 # Operating System

-# The Design And Analysis of Algorithms
+# The Design and Analysis of Algorithms

 # Computer Networks